ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 ![VPC](https://raw.githubusercontent.com/ealtili/Blog/master/AWS/vpcdeepdive/VPC.png)

 We might want to connect to our own premises so we'll use Direct Connect or VPN.
 Maybe a direct connect gateway.
-We can peer our VPC with other VPCs directly in a point-to-point

-fashion either within a region or across
+We can peer our VPC with other VPCs directly in a point-to-point fashion either within a region or across to another region.

-to another region you'll notice we build
+you'll notice we build

 a tower routes and left hand side here